-At 29 March 2023, the ratio of the fair value of assets to the defined benefit obligation was 123.9% (2022: 110.9%).
+At 27 March 2024, the ratio of the fair value of assets to the defined benefit obligation was 123.3% (2023: 123.9%).
 The actuarial method used (aggregate method) determines a contributory rate which should, if continued until the last of the present members retires, provide a fund which is sufficient to provide their benefits.
 The assumptions which have the most significant effect on the results of the actuarial valuation are those relating to the return on investments and the rate of increase in remuneration.

-The most recent funding valuation for the GESS and RWESS schemes are dated 31 March 2020 and the BnM Fuels scheme valuation dated 1 April 2021.
+The most recent funding valuation for the GESS and RWESS schemes are dated 31 March 2023 and the BnM Fuels scheme valuation dated 1 April 2021.
 These valuations are updated for the most recent census data.
-In the actuarial valuations for the GESS and RWESS schemes it was assumed that the schemes' investments will earn a nominal rate of investment return of 1.2% and 1.65% respectively.
-In the latest actuarial valuations for GESS, RWESS and BnM Fuels the market value of the schemes' investments was €321.6 million.
+The actuarial valuation for the GESS assumed that the scheme's investments will earn a nominal rate of investment return of 1.06% per annum in excess of Eurozone swap yield curve reducing to 0.37% in excess of Eurozone swap yield curve by 2027.
+The actuarial valuation for the RWESS assumed that the scheme's investments will earn a nominal rate of investment return of 0.78% per annum in excess of Eurozone swap yield curve.
+In the latest actuarial valuations for GESS, RWESS and BnM Fuels the market value of the schemes' investments was €292.7 million.